ChungNYCU/image-process-api/README.md

 | Operations      | string       | required   | Specify which operation or operations to perform on the image. |

 Operations:
-User can utilize below operation options to manipulate their image.
+Users can utilize the operations below to manipulate their images.
+Use ‘,’ (comma) between operation and parameter.
+Use ’ ’ (space) between each operation.

 | Operation name  | Parameter?   | Type       | Description                                          |
 | -------------   |--------------|------------|------------------------------------------------------|
 | Flip            | Required     | Int        | Flip the image, 0 for vertical, 1 for horizontal.    |